Adise0/minesweeper/README.md

 Welcome to the minesweeper repo.<br>
 This is an exercise for M03 of CFGS DAM-VIOD at Enti.

+## Compiling
+I use VsCode and so it does not come with the compiler by default.
+In order to use the cl.exe compiler we need to inject some enviroment variables into vsCode.
+Check out the setupEnv.bat script and replace the file path of `vcvarsall.bat`.
+Check out my path to have a reference on where to find it.

 ## Nuances

 - I did not use a 2D array for this exercise, instead, i used a flattened 1D array directly (it compiles to the same thing).